The Library Company of Philadelphia’s First Biennial Innovation Award

 The recipient will be selected by a committee of leaders in higher education, grant-awarding organizations, and research libraries and cultural heritage institutions, and the award will include a $2,000 prize, a spotlight interview in our “Talking in the Library” podcast, and recognition at the 288th Annual Dinner of the Library Company of Philadelphia (October 29, 2019).

 The committee will evaluate how a project makes scholarly work new again.
 The scholarly work might take the form of an article, chapter, academic monograph, scholarly edition, or other project, in either print or digital form.
-“Innovation” will be defined broadly, and may include refashioning scholarly work with new partners (a playwright, musician, or visual artist), for new audiences (a local library, public high school, or arts collective), or into new forms (a DH project, public exhibition, or podcast series).
+“Innovation” will be defined broadly, and may include refashioning scholarly work with new partners (e.g., a playwright, musician, or visual artist), for new audiences (e.g., a local library, public high school, or arts collective), or into new forms e.g., a DH project, public exhibition, or podcast series).

 Evaluation will be conducted in two stages.
-First, a committee of five subject area specialists at the Library Company will vet the content of proposals.
-Second, an innovation award committee comprised of five leaders from higher education, research libraries, and non-profit institutions will evaluate proposals in terms of how effectively they critically and creatively expand the possibilities of humanistic scholarship.
-The members of both committees are listed below.
+First, a committee of five subject area specialists at the Library Company will vet the content of submissions.
+Second, an innovation award committee comprised of five leaders from higher education, research libraries, and non-profit institutions will evaluate submissions in terms of how effectively they critically and creatively expand the possibilities of humanistic scholarship.
+In the interest of transparency, our evaluative criteria and the members of both our internal and external committees are listed below.

 Library Company of Philadelphia Content Specialists